-- There are multiple storage subsystems with controllers that have different versions of firmware. - These storage subsystems are attached to the same host.
+- There are multiple storage subsystems with controllers that have different versions of firmware. - · These storage subsystems are attached to the same host.

-For example, a coexisting situation exists when you have a new storage subsystem with controllers that have firmware version 05.20.xx.xx, and it is attached to the same host in one or more of the following configurations:
+For example, a coexisting situation exists when you have a new storage subsystem with controllers that have firmware version 5.2x.xx.xx, and it is attached to the same host in one or more of the following configurations:

-- A storage subsystem with controllers that have firmware versions 04.00.xx.xx through 04.00.01.xx, which is managed by a separate management station with Storage Manager 7.01. - A storage subsystem with controllers that have firmware versions 04.00.02.xx through 04.01.xx.xx, which is managed with Storage Manager 8.2.
+- A storage subsystem with controllers that have firmware versions 04.00.xx.xx through 04.00.01.xx, which a separate management station managed with Storage Manager 7.02. - A storage subsystem with controllers that have firmware versions 04.00.02.xx through 04.01.xx.xx, which is managed with Storage Manager 8.21.

-Important: The common host must have the latest level (8.2) of Storage Manager Agent installed.
+Important: The common host must have Storage Manager 8.21 Agent installed.